 “You ARE.
 That is what your fault is.”

 Hearing him cry like that she turned back and told him not to cry.
 She will come back.
-And she had taken first two steps – but slipped on the third step and was carried away by a tide.
-He screamed helplessly for a while until he saw her dead body floating above the tide – the sea seemed to be making a beautiful gift to his mistress Moon.
+And she had taken the first two steps – but slipped on the third step and was carried away by the tide.
+He screamed helplessly for a while until he saw her dead body floating above the tide – the sea seemed to be trying to make a beautiful gift to his mistress Moon.

 At times he hated her for dying -at others, for being the one who died.

-He had successfully climbed the stairs.
+A few months ago, he successfully climbed the ladder.
 He knew people could see the sad songs in his own face.
-Songs not of suffering as he too had once believed them to be for he knew by now that anyone who had returned from land of fallen won’t exchange the time spent there for anything.
-Amend a few of other actions of course.
+Songs not of suffering as he too had once believed them to be for he knew by now that anyone who had returned from the land of fallen won’t exchange the time spent there for anything.
+Amend a few other actions of course.
 But could he fall back again?
 He knew some people fell back again and again.
 But not him.
 Not again.
 He no longer wanted anything, no longer stopped to watch the sunsets.
-Screamed at stars in nights asking them to stop singing their lullabies.
+Screamed at stars at nights asking them to stop singing their lullabies.
 Once again he was trying to finish the journey as quickly as possible, not because he wished to win or was excited about the destination but because every moment he spent in this arena had now become torture.